MichellRojoM/Getting-and-Cleaning-Data-Course-Project/README.md

 1.Upload and store training data and validation

-2.Upload and store name of columns and activity labels 7
+2.Upload and store name of columns and activity labels

 3.Extract only the data on mean and standard deviation and rename name of columns

-4. First Merge training and test data, and then both
+4.First Merge training and test data, and then both

-5. Rename the columns of data
+5.Rename the columns of data

-6. Write Tidy Data
+6.Write Tidy Data